grame-cncm/faustdoc/src/manual/errors.md

 ### Duplicate pathname error

-Pathnames for different GUI items have to be diffrent.
+Pathnames for different GUI items have to be different.
 Compiling the following code:

 ```
 import("stdfaust.lib");